 The general public needs to take precaution whenever they are in the presence of a dog, even if they have interacted with the animal in the past.
 Dogs will show behavioral signs to indicate fear or anxiety, which should always be respected by those wishing to interact with the animal.
 No one should put their face down to the dog’s mouth level, and strangers should always ask the owner if it is safe to approach their dog.

 Adults need to carefully supervise children in the presence of a dog.
 Children are often spontaneous and impulsive, which can frighten a dog.
 A child should never be allowed to lay or sit on a dog, even if they have done so in the past without incident.
 If a dog bites a child, the consequences can be dire.

-Columbia Personal Injury Lawyers at Chappell, Smith & Arden Represent Victims Injured in Dog Bite Accidents
+Columbia Personal Injury Lawyers at Chappell Smith & Arden, P.A.
+Represent Victims Injured in Dog Bite Accidents

-If you or someone you know has been bitten or injured by a dog, the Columbia dog bite lawyers at Chappell, Smith & Arden can help you claim the compensation you may be entitled to receive.
+If you or someone you know has been bitten or injured by a dog, the Columbia dog bite lawyers at Chappell Smith & Arden, P.A. can help you claim the compensation you may be entitled to receive.
 Call us at 803-929-3600, or contact us online to schedule a consultation today.

 Our offices are conveniently located throughout South Carolina and we serve clients in Lexington County, Richland County, Sumter County, Aiken County, Florence County, Lancaster County, York County, Orangeburg County, Kershaw County, and Newberry County, as well as the towns of Columbia, Lexington, Irmo, Chapin, Rock Hill, Aiken, Sumter, Newberry, Florence, and Spartanburg.